California Court Records

 How to Find Property Lines

 In simple terms, property lines or boundary lines are defining points that mark the end of land and the beginning of another.
 These lines are crucial when determining where to put structures such as fences to avoid encroaching into another person's land.
 To find a specific property line, check the property's deed or survey.
 It is also possible to remotely locate these lines through the respective websites of the county assessors' offices.
-Contact any of these offices using the directory provided on the California Board of Equalization website.
+Parties may also opt to contact any of these offices using the directory provided on the California Board of Equalization website.

 How do I Find a Property Dispute Lawyer Near me?